 First Press of Cider

 Our cider is fresh pressed every Friday right on the farm.
 It’s a sight to behold.
 Made with NO preservatives or pasteurization.
 People come for miles to get our fresh cider.
 Make sure you come early as we tend to run out quickly!
-Date depends on harvest and may change as we get closer to harvest time.
+We will press on three Friday afternoons this year: Oct.
+12, 19 and 26.

 *Please remember, unpasteurized cider can be a health hazard to infants and to the elderly.

 Sunday, October 7th, 2018 ~ 9:00am – 5:00pm

 Come enjoy live music, great food, woolens, fiber arts and crafts, children’s activities and more!
 See Baloo Baleerie, Barber’s Bunnies, Hope Library, Hope Spinnery, Maine’s Natural Inspiration, Northern Solstice Alpacas, Partners for Enrichment Food Wagon, Sam’s Face Painting and Wandering Goat.
 Rosey Geary and the Route 17 Ramblers will play from noon until 2:00pm.